killergerbah/killergerbah.github.io/portfolio.markdown

 While my focus has been in application servers, I consider myself to be a versatile generalist with experience using a wide breadth of technologies.

+### 2025-Present: Limit Break

+Working on some pretty cool stuff as a member of an international team.

 ### 2017-2025: N3TWORK

 At N3TWORK I was primarily responsible for designing, building, and operating the backend components of N3TWORK's games as a member of very small teams.
 We used Java servers backed by DynamoDB and Redis, and used Apache Thrift to communicate with game clients.